MarkoSterk/CalciumWaveDetection/readme.md

 Fbinsig.txt --> array like structure with shape (number of recorded frames, number of cells) Fkoordinate.txt --> array like structure with shape (number of cells, 2): x, y coordinates

-algorithm is in the file 'wave_detection.py' and takes the beforementioned .txt files
+Algorithm is in the file 'wave_detection.py' and takes the beforementioned .txt files
 + a few parameters which are set in the file (explanations are in the file).

 Result is of the same shape as the binarized activity array with values corresponding to the